bruceravel/larch-plugin-tutorial/mback/boilerplate.md

 [import](https://docs.python.org/2/tutorial/modules.html) statement is
 to make features from various python modules available to our plugin.

-The first line imports some functionality from Larch iteself.
+The first line imports some functionality from Larch itself.
 The various `use_plugin_path` lines tell Larch where to find other Larch plugins.
 The lines following the `use_plugin_path` lines tell Larch to import symbols from other Larch plugins.